-Everyday and night we are surrounded by fabrics.
-From clothing to sheets on our beds to upholstery on furniture or car seats, these are the fabrics of our lives.
+Every day and night we are surrounded by fabrics.
+From the clothing we wear to the sheets on our beds to upholstery on our furniture or car seats, these are the fabrics of our lives.

 Fabrics are around us nearly all the time, but did you know that your material choices could either help or harm your health?